 A few decades ago, there were no zoom calls, social media, helpful online tools, smartphones, OTT platforms and most of all no internet.
 Many of us understand that even after we’ve graduated, education is a continuous endeavour.
 It’s because we have to adapt to all the changes happening around us all the time.

-We get better at responding to an ever-evolving atmosphere only when we get equipped with more knowledge and tools.
+We get better at responding to an ever-evolving life-style and work culture, only when we get equipped with more knowledge and tools.
 Yes, when we are more adaptive, we are better off in life; we will be happier, healthier, and live longer, more creative lives.
 Let’s review the fundamentals briefly before we know more about the 21st century skills.

 What is literacy?